 This is an interdisciplinary course designed to expose students to new techniques used in language documentation and conservation.
 It is open to students who have either taken LIN 3010 (Introduction to Linguistics) or ANT 3620 (Language and Culture) or based on interview with instructor.
 Introduction The languages of the world are disappearing at an alarming rate.
 It has been suggested that half of the world's languages have disappeared in the past 500 years (Nettle and Romaine 2000), and some linguists estimate between 60 to 90% of the world's languages may be at risk of extinction within the next hundred years (see Romaine 2007).
 This situation leads to loss of diversity and important cultural knowledge.
 Since the 1990s efforts have been made by several bodies including UNESCO to address this problem.
-Linguists and anthropologists have been at the forefront in the effort to document language documentation and conservation are facilitated by modern technological advances that enable the digitization and integration of video, audio and textual material, and the production of material for revitalization.
+Linguists and anthropologists have been at the forefront in the effort to document languages before they disappear.
+In some cases, efforts are made to revitalize languages as well.
+Language documentation and conservation are facilitated by modern technological advances that enable the digitization and integration of video, audio and textual material, and the production of material for revitalization.